WHU-USI3DV/SGHR/Readme.md

 }
 ```

-## Other Projects
+## 🔗 Related Projects
-Welcome to take a look at the homepage of our research group [WHU-USI3DV](https://github.com/WHU-USI3DV) !
+Take a look at our previous works on [feature extraction](https://github.com/HpWang-whu/YOHO) and [pairwise registration](https://github.com/HpWang-whu/RoReg)!